dschmenk/PLASMA/doc/PLFORTH.md

 `NUM?`: Convert string and length to number, returning number and valid flag

+Numbers entered with a preceeding `$` will be interpreted as hex values

+### Words for displaying hex numbers

+`$.`: Display TOS word in hex with leading `$`

+`C$.`: Display TOS byte in hex with leading `$`

 ## Debugging vs Performance

 PLFORTH defaults to compiling using ITC (Indirect Threaded Code).
 This supports a list of inspection and debugging features while developing programs and scripts.
 However, the compiler can easily switch to PBC (PLASMA Byte Code) to greatly improve performance, but most of the debugging tools are lost.
 ITC compiled words and PBC compiled words can be intermingled and call each other seemlessly.
 PLASMA Byte Code is a direct match to many low-level FORTH constructs.

-## Hi-Res Graphics
+## Graphics
-Due to the way the Apple II implements Hi-Res graphics, a stub loader is required to reserve the pages used.
+Due to the way the Apple II implements Hi-Res, Lo-Res and Double Lo-Res graphics, a stub loader is required to reserve the pages used.

 `HRFORTH`: Reserve HGR page 1 before launching PLFORTH

 `HR2FORTH`: Reserve HGR pages 1 and 2 before launching PLFORTH

+`TX2FORTH`: Reserve GR and DGR pages 1 and 2 before launching PLFORTH

 ## Scripts